 Here you can see the profile views of the four principal types of implant.
 Notice the width and projection of each type.

 - The moderate breast implant is nearest to the low profile, widest base implant.
-They provide the least protection of the four but the widest girth.
+They provide the least projection of the four but the widest girth.

 - The moderate plus breast implant has a slightly higher projection than moderate profile but retains a similarly wide base.